Image credit: greenmashup / CC BY 2.0

 So how did he survive?
 A combination of luck, engineering, and F1’s evolving safety standards.
 The survival cell remained mostly intact, doing exactly what it was designed to do, protect the driver while everything else crumpled and scattered.

-While crashes at such speeds can easily be fatal, Brundle’s accident released energy over time through the rolling motion, rather than slamming into a wall or another car in a single impact.
+Crashes at such speeds are always serious, but safety measures helped protect him, Brundle’s accident released energy over time through the rolling motion, rather than slamming into a wall or another car in a single impact.

 A crash that’s still remembered

-That day in Melbourne, the world saw just how thin the line is in motorsport between a miracle and a tragedy.
+That day in Melbourne, the world saw just how quickly situations can change in motorsport.
 And for Martin Brundle, it was both a reminder of the danger he’d accepted, and a moment that cemented his place in F1 folklore.